 Have you heard of Speed Chess?
 Speed Edit is almost as fun.

-After printing out a section of your novel and marking up every page to tighten up the wording, set the work aside until the next morning.
+After printing out a section of your novel and marking up every page to tighten the wording, set the work aside until the next morning.
 Then, upon waking up, scan through the pages and make at least one correction or improvement on every page.
-Give yourself a time limit of, say, two minutes for your entire fifteen-page section.
+Give yourself a time limit of two minutes for your entire fifteen-page section.
 You'd be surprised how quickly you can improve every page in such a short amount of time.